A well-selected brainstorming improves agile planning. The efficiency of brainstorming depends on the following facts.

 This method is strongly recommended for prioritizing and selecting the next implementable features.
 UX designers can benefit from using this method while creating a development plan.

-Example: If a missing bankcard paying causes the biggest pain, we should add new bankcard payment possibilities.
+Example: If a missing bank card payment causes the biggest pain, we should add new bank card payment possibilities.

 Reverse brainstorming is a funny but creative part of brainstorming and motivates teammates to join the conversation.

 This method is not equal to reverse brainstorming.